julzaza/wildwitchherbs/_posts/2026-05-07-milk-magic-in-folklore.md

 Milk sat directly in the middle:
 both gift and contract.

-Dairy offerings is actually part of the deeper folk tradition connecting **[Food, Land, and Women's Fertility Magic](/folk-fertility-rituals/)**.
+Dairy offerings sit within a much older symbolic pattern connecting nourishment, land, and reproduction in what folk traditions understood as the relationship between **[Food, Land, and Women's Fertility Magic](/folk-fertility-rituals/)**.

 ---